AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/magento-site-down-troubleshooter.md

 +++**Does <https://status.adobe.com> show any issues?**

 a.
-YES – If you checked [Adobe Magento Status](https://status.adobe.com/products/3350) and it showed an issue, open a [Support Ticket](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket) for further investigation.
+YES – If you checked [Adobe Commerce Status](https://status.adobe.com/cloud/experience_cloud), and it showed an issue, open a [Support Ticket](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-cases) for further investigation.
 b.
-NO – If you checked [Adobe Magento Status](https://status.adobe.com/products/3350) and it did not show an issue, proceed to [Step 2](#step-2).
+NO – If you checked [Adobe Commerce Status](https://status.adobe.com/cloud/experience_cloud), and it did not show an issue, proceed to [Step 2](#step-2).

 +++